Follow Coach Sue on Twitter: @CoachSueFSU

 After the 2009-10 season was complete, star forward Jacinta Monroe was taken sixth overall in the 2010 WNBA Draft by the Washington Mystics; a draft slot that was the highest ever for an FSU women's basketball player prior to Natasha Howard's selection as the fifth pick by the Indiana Fever in 2014.

-It could be argued that Semrau’s best coaching job occurred in the 2014-15 record-setting year where new accomplishments were being made seemingly every game.
-Florida State finished with a 32-5 overall record, shattering the school record for wins while also setting new records for ACC wins (14), Top 25 wins (6) and regular-season victories (27).
+It could be argued that Semrau's best coaching job occurred in the 2014-15 record-setting year where new accomplishments were being made seemingly every game.
+Florida State finished with a 32-5 overall record, shattering the school record for wins while also setting new records for ACC wins (14), Top 25 wins (6, since broken by the 2016-17 team) and regular-season victories (27).
 For the first time ever, the Seminoles finished undefeated at the Donald L. Tucker Center, going 16-0.

 FSU highlighted its year by earning a 66-65 win over No. 3 seed Arizona State in the NCAA Sweet 16 in Greensboro, N.C., reaching its second Elite Eight appearance in program history.
 The Noles finished second in the ACC regular season with a 14-2 record, reached the ACC Tournament title game for the first time ever and garnered a program-best No. 2 seed in the NCAA Tournament before taking down Alabama State (91-49) and 20th-ranked FGCU (65-47) in the first two rounds at the Tucker Center.